smart-swimmingpool/openhab-config/README.md

 ## Raspberry Pi

-I use an Raspberry Pi (Model 3) for smarthome server with installed [openHAB](https://www.openhab.org/docs/installation/rasppi.html).
+I use an Raspberry Pi (Model 3) ([Amazon](https://amzn.to/2NnqwDQ)).
 The latest version of openHAB has an embedded MQTT broker.
 In this example a seperate broker [Mosquitto](https://mosquitto.org/) on same Raspberry Pi is configured.

 ### Install Mosquitto